bibekkabi/taylor1plus/README.md

 3. The **vertex representation of a zonotope (t1p_to_generator_array)**: to compute all the vertices of a zonotope.
    We enumerate the vertices of a zonotope as sign vectors of the so-called hyperplane arrangement [6] corresponding to a zonotope [4].
    This function is very useful if someone wants to plot a zonotope.
-One can a write a SVG function and call this function to access the vertices.
+One can write a SVG function and call this function to access the vertices.

    All the above functions are inside **t1p_constructor.c**